Low-risk Human Research Ethics Subcommittee

 A risk assessment involves identifying any risks involved in the research, gauging their probability and severity, assessing whether they can be minimised and determining how they can be managed and justified by the potential benefits of the research.
 The National Statement outlines risk as "the likelihood that a harm (or discomfort or inconvenience) will occur" and "the severity of the harm, including its consequences".

-For further information and guidelines as to what constitutes risk in research, refer to the National Statement (Chapter 2.1 Risk and Benefit).
+For further information and guidelines as to what constitutes risk in research, refer to the National Statement (chapter 2.1 Risk and Benefit) prior to completing your ethics application.

 Who decides I need low-risk ethics approval?

-Macquarie University uses two review pathways; low-risk and greater than low-risk.
+Macquarie University uses two review pathways; no more than low-risk and more than low-risk.
 Applications of negligible risk are processed and reviewed under the low-risk application pathway.

-How does the FMHS Low-risk Human Ethics Subcommittee differ from the HREC?
+How does the FMHHS Low-risk Human Ethics Subcommittee differ from the HREC?

 - Reviews research that is no more than low-risk (including negligible risk)

-- No set meeting dates - reviews upon receipt of the application from the Secretariat between February to November
+- No set meeting dates - reviews upon receipt of the application between February to late November

-- Notification of the Subcommittee's review within 20 working days from receipt of the faculty’s ethics application confirmation email
+- Notification of the subcommittee's review within 20 working days from receipt of the ethics application confirmation email

 HREC (Human Sciences): Human Research Ethics Committee

-- Set meeting dates for application review - once a month between February to November
+- Set meeting dates for application review - once a month via the between February to late November

-- Notification about the HREC's decision within 25 working days following the set meeting date
+- Notification about the HREC's decision within 10 working days following the meeting date

-Both the University HRECs and faculty ethics subcommittees require that any issues communicated to investigators following the committee review be addressed within 6-weeks.
-This is to ensure that work is not undertaken without prior ethics review and approval and to ensure that issues remain relevant.
+HRECs and faculty subcommittees require that any issues communicated to investigators following the review, be addressed within six (6) weeks.
+This is to ensure that research is not undertaken without prior ethics approval and to ensure that issues remain relevant.

 Who do I contact for research ethics advice?

-The faculty research ethics advisor should be consulted prior to making an ethics submission if investigator's are at all unsure of any aspects, or have any questions.
-This will likely assist in providing a clear application that is easier for the FMHS Subcommittee to review.
+A Faculty Research Ethics Advisor (REA) should be consulted prior to making an ethics submission if investigator's are unsure of any aspects, or have further questions.
+This will likely assist in providing a clearly written application that enables a straightforward review.

 Alternatively, for general enquiries regarding an ethics application, contact: